Harinikalai7421m/Sample-SuperStore-Profile-Report/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is in excel  file, containing detailed information about each sales made by state.
+Sales Data: The primary dataset used for this analysis is in Superstore (excel) file, containing detailed information about each sales made by state.

 ### Tools